localstack/docs/content/en/user-guide/web-application/stack-insights/index.md

 <img src="stack-lifetime-events.png" width="600px" alt="Stack Lifetime Events">

 You can also check the list of events during the entire Stack life-time, which includes the Service, operation, Status Code, Server time and the User-agent.

+## Configuration

+You can disable event reporting on your LocalStack client by setting the environment variable `DISABLE_EVENTS=1`.

+{{% alert title="Additional Info" color="info" %}}
+Brave blocks `localhost` requests due to security by default via shields.
+While some sites need access to `localhost` / `127.0.0.1` to work correctly, an easy option to allow a user to enable this is manually enabling via the site via `brave://settings/content/insecureContent`.
+{{% /alert %}}